 - Practice using your presentation software, including how to share your screen in Zoom.
 Be aware that you may need to change settings so that Zoom will share your audio as well as your screen.
 See Help with Zoom.

 - It is not required to pre-record your presentation, but some folks prefer doing the hard part in advance, so they can relax and enjoy the live session.
 Pre-recorded presentations can be prepared using PowerPoint or Zoom, and played using “Share Screen” from your device, like any other media file.

-Chairing a Hybrid Session
+Chairing a Virtual or Hybrid Session

 - Communicate with all presenters ahead of time to determine how to use the time; if papers are scheduled for specific start times, plan to stick to the schedule.
 Be aware of each of your presenters’ technical needs.

 - Zoom has a number of tools through which attendees can communicate silently with each other publicly and privately, including text chat, participant list icons, and emoji reactions.
 Establish policies ahead of time for how you would like attendees to communicate during live discussion portions of the session.
 Inform all attendees of these procedures at the start of your session.